Dev-Huang1/OAuth-Login/demo/GDPR.md

 Although we do not collect personal data, we are committed to ensuring that any data shared with third-party services is protected.
 We employ appropriate technical and organizational measures to safeguard your data, including:

 - **Secure Communication**: Our website uses encryption protocols to protect data transmitted between your browser and our servers.
-- **Data Processing Agreements**: We have agreements in place with our third-party service providers to ensure they comply with GDPR and handle data responsibly.

 ## Your Rights Under GDPR